PDF version available here.

 There are also points where the Bill appears to paraphrase parts of UNDRIP, but omits some significant points.
-For example, the Preamble recognizes that the principle that “all relations with Indigenous peoples must be based on the recognition and implementation of the inherent right to self-determination, including the right of self-government.”
+For example, the Preamble recognizes that the principles that “all relations with Indigenous peoples must be based on the recognition and implementation of the inherent right to self-determination, including the right of self-government.”
 This is a paraphrase of Article 4 of UNDRIP, but it omits the requirement to provide the “ways and means for financing their autonomous functions.”
 We recommend this be included.

 Legal Structural Issues

 As we discussed above, UNDRIP, as one of Canada’s international commitments and a restatement of other binding international law, is a source for the interpretation of Canadian law.
 This is affirmed explicitly in the preamble of Bill C-15, as well as being the underlying common law.
 Given the importance of the rights contained in UNDRIP and their relation to well-established international law and human rights principles, this interpretive principle can and should include UNDRIP being used to interpret the constitution.
 This means using UNDRIP to inform the interpretation of Canada’s obligations to Indigenous peoples under s 35 of the Constitution Act, 1982, as well as other constitutional provisions as they uniquely relate to Indigenous peoples.
-It would be anomalous if s 35, which was adopted into the Constitution to protect Indigenous peoples and their rights, actually came to shield the Crown from the development of those protections to better reflect international law.
+It would be anomalous if s 35, which was adopted into the Constitution to protect Indigenous peoples and their rights, actually came to shield the Crown from the development of those protections to better reflect international law

 According to the Department of Justice backgrounder, Canada accepts that UNDRIP should be used to interpret its constitutional obligations.
 However, Canada appears to view this as largely procedural, rather than as informing its substantive obligations to Indigenous peoples: